intel/MultiArchUefiPkg/README.md

 # UCX86EmulatorPkg

-This code implements a DXE driver for EDK2/Tianocore that allows 64-bit x86 UEFI drivers (aka x86_64, X64, AMD64) to be executed on other 64-bit UEFI environments.
-Today, AArch64 and RISC-V are supported.
+This code implements a DXE driver for EDK2/Tianocore that allows non-native UEFI boot service drivers and applications to be executed in 64-bit UEFI environments.
+In AArch64 environments, EmulatorDxe supports X64 (aka x86_64, AMD64) UEFI binaries.
+On RISCV64, EmulatorDxe can be build with X64 and AARCH64 UEFI binary support.

+Today, AArch64 and RISC-V
+are supported.

 It's derived from https://github.com/ardbiesheuvel/X86EmulatorPkg, yet is otherwise a reimplementation using https://www.unicorn-engine.org/.
-It has competitive performance, given portability, size (2/3rds the binary size on AArch64) and correctness in modeling the emulated UEFI Boot Service environment,
+It has competitive performance, portability, support for multiple emulated ISAs, size (2/3rds the binary size on AArch64) and correctness in modeling the emulated UEFI Boot Service environment,

 ## How does it work?

-UEFI code uses a pretty narrowly-defined ABI, which makes it easy to thunk x64 code making EFIAPI calls to native code - no FP/SIMD, no returning large values, etc. E.g. calls like:
+UEFI code uses a pretty narrowly-defined ABI, which makes it easy to thunk x64/AArch64 code making EFIAPI calls to native code: no FP/SIMD, no returning large values, etc. E.g. calls like:

         UINT64
         EFIAPI
         Fn(UINT64, UINT64, UINT64, UINT64,
            UINT64, UINT64, UINT64, UINT64,
            UINT64, UINT64, UINT64, UINT64,
            UINT64, UINT64, UINT64, UINT64);

-...with up to 16 arguments are supported both x64 -> native and native -> x64, which covers all UEFI needs.
+...with up to 16 arguments are supported both emulated -> native and native -> emulated, which covers all UEFI needs.

 The emulator presents an x64 UEFI Boot Services environment, appropriate for running Boot Servces drivers (e.g. OpRom drivers